Skip to content

 • Downsizing your office space or hiring remote administrative workers

-• Reviewing your bills to see if you can cut an unnecessary expense from your phone, internet, or software bills by renegotiating contracts
+• Reviewing your bills to see if you can cut an unnecessary expense from your phone, internet, or software bills by changing your contract

 • Taking a look at your inventory and equipment to evaluate what you use and what you don’t, then sell anything that’s gathering dust